Allisonius/allisonius.github.io/_pages/broaderimpacts.md

 ### <i class="fa fa-fw fa-school" aria-hidden="true"></i> K-12 Outreach

 Often, we follow the career paths of the people around us.
 As a result, many people enter STEM fields such as electrical engineering because they have a close family member in that field.
 Furthermore, most high schools do not expose students to the diverse array of STEM majors
 (*you are often lucky if you have a computer science class offered let alone a mechanical or electrical engineering course*).This is why STEM outreach is so important.
-I am eager to share the STEMS field with k-12 students, and make them aware of STEM majors as a possible careeer path.
+I am eager to share the STEMS field with k-12 students, and make them aware of STEM majors as a possible career path.

 ## Activities
 * **FIRST LEGO League State Championships volunteer:** On February 2nd and 3rd, approximately 900 4th through 8th grade students from across the state of North Carolina will come to NC A&T campus to compete at the FIRST LEGO League (FLL) State Championships.